178th Wing: BRAC 2005 and closeout of F-16 operations

 Just prior to the squadron closing out Viper operations, on 22 April 2010 the squadron had a more well received deployment in Hungary.
 The fifteen-day deployment allowed USAF F-16s to fly with Saab JAS 39 Gripens, MiG-29s and Mi-24s of the Hungarian Air Force.
 The American pilots and Hungarian AF pilots had the opportunity to engage in various air-to-air scenarios.

 For the 162d FS the final sortie was on 30 July 2010.
-To celebrate the squadron's history, F-16C #86-0364 was painted up in special markings and incorporated some markings from the famous World War II era P-51 Mustang 'Old Crow'.
+To celebrate the squadron's history, F-16C #86-0364 was painted up in special markings and incorporated some markings from the famous World War II era P-51 Mustang Old Crow.
 On the last flight four of the most senior pilots in the squadron with the most hours in the F-16 flew.
 The four pilots had a combined 100 years in fighters and topped out at 15,920 hours in fighters with 12,380 of those hours in the Viper.

 Although the last sortie had been a few months earlier, the last American aircraft departed Springfield on 20 September 2010.
 This ended the manned flying mission of the 162d FS.
 The Dutch detachment was scheduled to return to Tucson ANGB, Arizona by January 2011.
 Instead they pulled out early and were gone from Springfield by 15 November 2010 when the last Dutch F-16 departed.

 Reconnaissance mission

 On May 7, 2010 the Department of Defense and Air Force decided to assign the 178th a new mission.
 They were made a ground control station for the General Atomics MQ-1 Predator.
 Along with this mission came the associated intelligence analysis mission.
 Conversion to the MQ-1 began in 2010.

 The mission is under the control of Air Combat Command.
 Pilots based in Springfield can fly MQ-1s on the other side of the world.
-A second component works under the National Air and Space Intelligence Center (NASIC) on the associated intelligence mission.
+A second component works under the National Air and Space Intelligence Center on the associated intelligence mission.